 How appropriate then that “As Time Goes By” endures as Casablanca’s theme.
 Composer Max Steiner wrote nearly his entire score to compliment “La Marseillaise,” yet the musical accompaniment audiences remember is Herman Hupfeld’s gentle song from 1931.
-What other impression from the film could exhibit the same reflective, memorializing effect over its audience, just as this song does for Rick and Ilsa?
+What other impressions from the film could exhibit the same reflective, memorializing effect over its audience, just as this song does for Rick and Ilsa?
 When Sam sits at his piano or Ilsa hums it to herself, the song wisps the characters away from the past where love was easy and time seemed to float.
 The song elicits the same reaction for viewers because as it plays, we remember the joyful experience of the whole film and escape into the pleasant simplicity of The Golden Age of moviemaking—as much a product of an unsound but strangely proficient and industrialized studio system the film may be.
 As time goes by, the song and Casablanca itself stay with us and mature through nostalgia and their enduring hypnotic spell.